 The environmental and health effects of open detonations have been studied by the US Environmental Protection Agency, the US Department of Defense, and governmental agencies overseas.
-The results show that open detonations can be conducted in a manner that is protective of public health and the environment (EPA 1998 and SEESAC 2004).
+The results show that open detonations can be conducted in a manner that is protective of public health and the environment (EPA, 1998 and SEESAC, 2004).
 This general conclusion has been confirmed many times on Vieques, as the Navy has conducted extensive air monitoring during open detonations.
-No explosive chemicals were detected during any of the air monitoring events; concentrations of all metals were at least 99% below health standards; and concentrations of particulate matter were below regulatory standards.
+From 2005 to 2013, over 1,600 air samples were collected during 177 open detonation events, and the samples were analyzed for explosive chemicals, metals, and particulate matter (dust and soot).
+No explosive chemicals were detected during any of the air monitoring events; concentrations of all metals were at least 99% below health based standards; and concentrations of particulate matter were within regulatory standards.